bw-school-in-the-cloud/back-end/README.md

 Events | Set<EventDates>

 :small_orange_diamond: *The system will automatically set Analog Clock hours, AM/PM, Month Name, Display Date & Time, as well as Display Time automatically based off of system input*
-:small_orange_diamond: *Timezone is currently defaulting to PDT, different timezones will be add in the future.*
+:small_orange_diamond: *Timezone is currently defaulting to PDT, different timezones will be added in the future.*

 ## CATEGORY TABLE